Are the new COVID-19 swab tests accurate?

-Yet, when you look up the symptoms, you are told to expect a cough, a temperature and a loss of (or change to) your sense of smell and/or taste.
+Yet, when you look up COVID-19 symptoms, you are told to expect a cough, a temperature and a loss of (or change to) your sense of smell and/or taste.
 How bad a cough is a mild case?
 How much of a temperature is severe?

-This terms generally used to classify the illness are:
+The terms generally used to classify COVID-19 are:

-In this article we will look at asymptomatic and mild infections.
+In this article we will look at asymptomatic and mild COVID-19.
 In part two of the series we explain moderate, severe and critical COVID-19.

 Who gets what?

 Most people who are young and healthy are likely to be in group one or two (asymptomatic or mild).
-However there are reports emerging that some young healthy people have become very unwell and at least one in the UK has died.
+However, some young healthy people have become very unwell and some have died.
 In percentage terms this appears to be very low, but the chance is not zero.
 Pregnant women in the last trimester of pregnancy are particularly likely to become severely ill if they have not been vaccinated.

 You have a greater chance of moving further down the list into moderate, severe and critical infections if: